Jo

 A. Multi-Dot B. Second Dimple C. Small Dot

-D. Splotch Mold (*may be a later mold)
+D. Splotch Mold (*may be a later mold?)

-I noticed a number of markings that must have been on the original sculpture because they are consistent on each mold.
-These markings are also featured on the ‘Gen 2’ and ‘FWD HN’ masks, proving they all come from the same sculpture.
-I’ve found a number of differences across 'Gen 2' molds as well, some being smaller and some featuring different markings.
-I don’t have as large a sample size to make comparisons.
-This begs the question: with multiple molds found, what exactly is a Gen 2?
+I also noticed a number of markings that must have been on the original sculpture because they are consistent on every Fun World Div stamped mask type.
+These markings are featured on ‘Gen 2’ and ‘HN’ masks, proving those mask types also derive from the original sculpture.
+I’ve found a number of differences across 'Gen 2' masks as well, some smaller and some featuring different markings.
+I don’t have as large of a sample size to reach the same comparisons and conclusions I did with Gen 1s, but this does beg the question: With multiple molds now found, what exactly is Gen 2?
 Has the Gen 1 / Gen 2 binary been the wrong way of thinking about these masks?
-Could what we call ‘Gen 2’ be more so production differences of the same sculpture (paint style, thin vinyl, and deeper casts)?
+Could what we call ‘Gen 2’ be more of a production quality difference of the same sculpture (paint style, thin vinyl, deeper casts)?

-Update: I've posted about this before, but having three nearly identical copies with each Gen 1 'defect', I thought this was a perfect opportunity to illustrate how little the mouth defect matters in what the face looks like.
+Update: I've posted about this before, but having three nearly identical copies with each Gen 1 'defect'.
+I thought this was a perfect opportunity to illustrate how little the mouth defect matters in what the face looks like.
 A Gen 1 is a Gen 1.